BrianHicks/brianthicks.com/content/post/custom-decoders-in-0.18.md

 `succeed` returns a decoder that always succeeds with the given value, and `fail` returns a decoder that always fails with the given error.
 We can map from `Result String a` to `Decoder a` that way.
-Once this is done, you can use the `date` decoder just like any other decoder!
+Once you have this, you can use the `date` decoder just like any other decoder!

 ## In Real Life: Use `fromResult` from `Json.Decode.Extra`

 Of course, this is a lot of code to write for something fairly minor.
-Going the long way around lets you customize to your heart's content, but if you just need to map from `Result String a` to `Decoder a` there's a simpler option.
+Going the long way around lets you customize to your heart's content, but if you only need to map from `Result String a` to `Decoder a` there's a simpler option.

 `Json.Decode.Extra` exposes a function `fromResult` that does this mapping for you.
 The decoder above could be rewritten like this: